CRV7: Warheads

 The primary warhead for the original CRV7 was the U.S. M151 High Explosive Point Detonating (HEPD) round, a simple impact-fired 10 lb (4.5 kg) high-explosive shell.
 Like the U.S. 2.75-inch (70 mm) weapons, the CRV7 could also be equipped with the M156 Smoke or M257/278 Illumination (flare) rounds.
-Bristol also introduced their own WTU-5001/B Practice round consisting of an 8 lb flat-ended soft steel rod encased in a nylon fairing, and later introduced a similar version with a hardened steel rod, the WTU-5001A/B. These rounds matched the ballistics of the M151 for training purposes, and were widely used during the development and introduction of the weapon to the Canadian Forces.
+Bristol also introduced their own WTU-5001/B Practice round, consisting of an 8 lb flat-ended soft steel rod encased in a nylon fairing, and later introduced a similar version with a hardened steel rod, the WTU-5001A/B. These rounds matched the ballistics of the M151 for training purposes and were widely used during the development and introduction of the weapon to the Canadian Forces.

 Bristol followed this with the 16 lb WDU-50001/B "Anti-Bunkerette" round, a semi-armor-piercing high-explosive incendiary (SAPHEI/HEISAP) warhead designed for use against reinforced concrete buildings, specifically hardened aircraft shelters.
 Its heavy steel shell allows the round to penetrate the hangar wall before the 75 g incendiary warhead is ignited.
-The round can penetrate 13 ft of earth, 3 ft of concrete and 1 in of steel, in series.
+The round can penetrate 13 ft of earth, 3 ft of concrete, and 1 in of steel, in series.

 The CRV7's kinetic energy was so high that testers were surprised to find that practice rounds fitted with an 8 in steel rod were penetrating outdated Centurion tanks used for target practice.
 This resulted in the development of a dedicated antitank warhead that replaced the steel rod in the practice warhead with a tungsten rod.
 This new antitank warhead could penetrate a Soviet T-72 main battle tank armour from any attack angle.
 Further study into this effect led to the WDU-5002/B FAT warhead, Flechette Anti-Tank, containing five tungsten-reinforced steel flechettes that could penetrate a T-72's side and top armour at a distance of 10000 ft.
 It was also found to be a useful warhead for use against medium and light armoured vehicles.
-Further development led to the WDU-500X/B "General Purpose Flechette" which releases 80 tungsten flechettes that can penetrate 1.5 in of roll-hardened armor for use against personnel, some light armour, thin skin vehicles and helicopters.
+Further development led to the WDU-500X/B "General Purpose Flechette" which releases 80 tungsten flechettes that can penetrate 1.5 in of roll-hardened armor for use against personnel, some light armour, thin-skinned vehicles, and helicopters.

 Bristol also re-sells the RA-79 from Raufoss Ammunisjonsfabrikker, a semi-armor-piercing round designed to attack shipping.

-The CRV-7 Multi-Purpose Sub Munition (MPSM) contained nine M73 submunitions in each rocket.
+The CRV7 Multi-Purpose Sub Munition (MPSM) contained nine M73 submunitions in each rocket.
 It could therefore be classified as a cluster bomb.
-Britain destroyed the last of its CRV-7 MPSMs in July 2009 in accordance with its interpretation of the Convention on Cluster Munitions.
+Britain destroyed the last of its CRV7 MPSMs in July 2009 in accordance with its interpretation of the Convention on Cluster Munitions.